School Keynote Speaker

 Pilot to the Royal Family and Prime Minister

 Airline and former Royal Air Force pilot Matt Lindley talks candidly about being one of the first openly gay pilots in the Armed Forces.
 Listen to his journey of being bullied at school, suffering self-doubt and having a childhood dream to fly, almost crushed by a ban on gay serving personnel in the Forces.
-An inner determination to overachieve led to success at school.
-Matt describes how he consciously suppressed his sexuality and joined the RAF knowing that being 'out' could have resulted in a possible prison sentence.
-In 200 the ban on gay service personnel was lifted.
-The RAF transformed its culture from one of open hostility towards gay personnel to acceptance and support.
+Matt talks on a personal level how he always felt an outsider at school, how he had no support network to lean on.
+He discusses mental health, stress and the importance of talking about inner feelings.
+Matts coping mechanism included venting his aggression on the rugby pitch and an inner determination to overachieve.
+As school Head Boy, 1st XV rugby player, Matt conformed to the macho stereotypes of 1980s society, he suppressed his most inner feeling in a very unhealthy way.

+Matt describes the thrill of flying an RAF fast jet and transporting members of the Royal Family.
+His story is one of self-motivation and drive which led to his dream being fulfilled.
 But this is not just another 'coming out story'.
 Instead, Matt uses his positive experience to highlight the need for acceptance, drive, and determination.
-He combines a message of tolerance, with the excitement of flying in the Forces
+He combines a message of tolerance, with the excitement of flying in the Armed Forces

-- Goal setting, focus and determination
+Goal setting, focus and determination

-- Stress management and its effect on performance
+Stress management and its effect on performance

-- Postive culture / attitude change
+Postive culture / attitude change

-- Friendship & support
+Friendship & support

 Click on the symbol below to watch a 4 minute edited version of Matts latest address to the Kings School Wimbledon.